thephpleague/csv/docs/9.0/reader/record-mapping.md

 The above rule can be translated in plain English like this:

 > Convert the value of the associative array whose key is `date` into a `CarbonImmutable` object
-> using the date format `!Y-m-d` and the `Africa/Nairobi` timezone.
-Once created,
+> using the `CastToDate` class qith the date format `!Y-m-d` and the `Africa/Nairobi` timezone.
-> inject the instance into the class private property `observedOn`.
+> Once created, inject the instance into the class private property `observedOn`.

-This attribute will override the automatic resolution and enable fine-tuning type casting.
+This attribute will override any automatic resolution and enable fine-tuning type casting.
 It can be used on class properties and methods regardless of their visibility and their type.

 The attribute can take up to three (3) arguments which are all optional: